coder/coder/docs/quickstart/aws.md

 ## Requirements

-This quickstart assumes you have access to admin level access to AWS.
+This quickstart assumes you have access to `AdministratorAccess` policy to AWS.

 ## Setting Up Security Groups for EC2

 To set up a security group for an EC2 instance, navigate to the AWS EC2 Dashboard.
-In the side panel click `Security Groups` .
+In the side panel click `Security Groups`.

-In the upper right hand corner, click `Create Security Group` .
+In the upper right hand corner, click `Create Security Group`.
 In the creator screen, name the security group something relevant to the EC2 instance you will create.

 <img src="../images/quickstart/aws/aws1.png">